timholds/font-familiarity/PROJECT_NOTES.md

 ## Frontend
 Fix issue with fonts that have irregular capitalization not being rendered properly.

+## Misc
+I think this is the train metrics from the 16 head train https://wandb.ai/tholdsworth/Font-Familiarity/runs/qtksi2ad?nw=nwusertholdsworth

 # V0.5.0
 contrastive loss - tricky because some fonts are more similar to each other than others. triplet loss will move negative pairs equally regardless